 Uncut: One 2016 study found that for uncut penises, the foreskin was the part of the penis most sensitive to stimulation by touch.
 However, the study clarifies that this doesn’t mean that your experience of pleasure during sex is any different whether you’re cut or uncut.

-Cut: A 2011 study claims that men with cut penises self-reported more “orgasm difficulties.”
-But a 2012 response to the study calls this claim into question.
+Cut: A claims that men with cut penises self-reported more “orgasm difficulties.”
+But a to the study calls this claim into question.
 The authors point out that the 2011 study showed no direct link between circumcision and sexual satisfaction and highlighted several factors that could have skewed the study’s results.

 Uncut: The foreskin provides natural lubrication to the penis.
 But there’s no conclusive evidence that being cut will require extra lubrication for the same amount of sexual satisfaction than those who are uncut experience.

 Cut: Being cut may mean that you occasionally need extra lube when lubrication is necessary, such as during anal sex.
 But no evidence suggests any difference in penis health or sexual satisfaction without the natural lubrication provided by the foreskin.

 Uncut: Being uncut doesn’t have any direct effect on your fertility.
 Sperm production is based in the testicles, not the penis.
 Your diet, lifestyle, and overall health have a much larger impact on your fertility.